Lebanon: Prime Minister-designate Mustapha Adib resigns | DW | 26.09.2020

 What difficulty did Adib have choosing a Cabinet?

-The French-backed leader had tried to form a Cabinet made up of independent specialists that could work on enacting reforms.
+The French-backed Abib had tried to form a Cabinet made up of independent specialists that could work on enacting reforms.

 Choosing a Cabinet in this way proved difficult in a country where power is shared between Muslims and Christians and political loyalties tend to follow sectarian lines.